 You can also send webhooks from Mixpanel (e.g. using the Journeys feature) to Chameleon to update user data and consequently trigger an in-product Experience.

 Learn more about how Chameleon can receive webhooks here.

-With the help of your engineers, you can sync cohorts data from Mixpanel to Chameleon faster using a webhook integration.
+🧑💻 Developer can help: you can sync cohorts data from Mixpanel to Chameleon faster using a Webhook integration.

 By setting this up, Mixpanel can send out an ongoing webhook every 30 minutes to Chameleon and we will receive it whenever it's sent.
 With this method, you can get cohort data from your Mixpanel account faster and use it to further target your Experiences.